Are You Beautifully Equipped to Deal with A World That No Longer Exists?

 Conclusion: Are you a future-ready leader?

-In today’s fast-changing workplace, failing to consider what you need to be able to do that you can’t yet do puts you and your team at risk of getting left behind.
-Getting curious about the challenges and opportunities you will face in the future and taking an honest assessment of your strengths and weaknesses is a good place to start.
+In today’s fast-changing workplace, failing to consider what you need to be able to do that you can’t yet do puts you and your team at risk of being left behind.
+A good place to start is by getting curious about the challenges and opportunities you will face in the future and taking an honest assessment of your strengths and weaknesses.

 A habit of critical reflection unlocks a massive opportunity for you and your organization.
 It is achieved by developing the ability to doubt, pause, and be curious about the ordinary.